-It is our intention with this Remote Learning Plan (RLP) that we continue to live our mission, vision, and strategic plan, which together asserts that we will inspire, educate and prepare our students for a Christ-centered life of learning, faith and service.
+It is our intention with this Remote Learning Plan (RLP) that we continue to live our mission, vision, and strategic plan, which together assert that we will inspire, educate and prepare our students for a Christ-centered life of learning, faith and service.
 We find this to be a unique opportunity to reinforce our philosophy of preparing our students for success in a changing and challenging world.

 We are committed to making sure that students continue to experience the care and commitment of our faculty and the routine of daily learning, even during a school closure.
 We must acknowledge that our approach to remote learning cannot replicate what happens when school is in regular session.
 However, we do contend that quality learning can occur from a distance.